 The conventional powertrain means widespread repair shop availability and established parts supply chains, though the turbocharged engines require more specialized maintenance knowledge.

-Off-road enthusiasts in mountainous or desert regions may face higher comprehensive coverage costs due to increased exposure to trail damage.
+Off-road enthusiasts in mountainous or desert regions may pay higher comprehensive coverage costs because of increased exposure to trail damage.

-Most Ford Bronco drivers are outdoor enthusiasts aged 35-55 with household incomes of $75,000-$125,000.
-This demographic typically receives favorable rates due to higher credit scores and driving experience.
+Most Ford Bronco drivers are outdoor enthusiasts aged 35-55 with household incomes of $75,000 to $125,000.
+This demographic receives favorable rates because of higher credit scores and driving experience.

 Driver demographics affect Ford Bronco rates: